Guidebook iI: Navigating Relational Challenges

-That evening, as Gareth took his seat at the bible study, it was a struggle to maintain focus.
+That evening, as Gareth took his seat at the Bible study, it was a struggle to maintain focus.
 The Guide was saying something about that week’s topic, but Gareth drifted in and out of the conversation.
-Notes that he had made several days previous seemed unimportant and he could not bring himself to participate in discussion.
+Notes that he had made several days previous seemed unimportant and he could not bring himself to participate in the discussion.

 “I’m really sorry,” he said, glancing in Susan’s direction.
 “Work was really hard today.”

 People communicate in different ways.
-Some use confrontation as a way of seeking connection, however, members may misinterpret this as aggression.
+Some use confrontation as a way of seeking connection, while other members may misinterpret this as aggression.
 Others lash out if they feel threatened or if they believe their perspective is not welcome.
 For some, it takes a lot of courage to share thoughts out loud.
 When relational dynamics disintegrate in your group, you may need to intervene.
 Here is a helpful checklist for you to use when working out whether to weigh in or not.

 Is the method of communication respectful for everyone involved?

-Are group members moving towards or away from one another?
+Are Group Members moving towards or away from one another?

 Trust is essential in your group.
 People will not feel safe sharing their opinions, if they do not trust the ones with whom they are sharing.
 If debate becomes heated before the relationships are developed enough to hold the tension, you will need to deescalate the discussion and move on to something else.

-Are all points of view accepted?
+Is sharing all points of view accepted?